viperleed/viperleed/doc/content/basics/example_systems/Cu(111)-Te.rst

 PARAMETERS
 ==========

-Similar to the previous examples, we start by setting up a :ref:`PARAMETERS file<parameters>` file:
+Similar to the previous examples, we start by setting up a :ref:`PARAMETERS file<parameters>`:

 .. literalinclude :: /_static/example_systems/Cu(111)-Te/PARAMETERS
    :language: console